-Lauren Bush Lauren is a fashion model and designer, activist, social innovator, and entrepreneur.
+Lauren Bush Lauren, bottom right, is a fashion model and designer, activist, social innovator, and entrepreneur.
 She founded FEED Projects in 2007 with a mission of creating good products that feed the world.
 To date, her organization has provided more than 60 million meals globally.
 Lauren was the recipient of the 2013 World of Children Advocacy Award, named one of Inc. Magazine’s 30 Under 30 in 2010, and one of Fortune Magazine’s Most Powerful Women Entrepreneurs in 2009.

 NonProfit Sponsors:WWBIC, Hispanic Professionals of Greater Milwaukee, BizStarts Milwaukee, GMC Flying Car, Waukesha County Business Alliance, Wheaton Franciscan Healthcare, Sharon Lynne Wilson Center for the Arts

 Having earned the Ernst & Young Entrepreneur of the Year award, Nina spoke of her innovative career path and gave practical advice on being a business woman and entrepreneur.
 In addition to Nina’s talk, Cheryl Perkins, former Chief Innovation Officer at Kimberly-Clark, talked about how to create an innovation strategy and how to influence culture to successfully drive innovative success.

 ‘Innovation and Impact,’ March 2013, featuring Jessica Jackley, former CEO and co-founder of Kiva.org